catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation') });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/Velo)

-This is a web-based interpreter for the [Velo][] programming language.

 Technically, it is `velo.lua` (an implementation of Velo in [Lua][]) running under [Fengari][]